-Verbal Spontaneous Problem: Sunken Ship
+Verbal Spontaneous Problem: Surprise Package

-- A. When the team members enter the room, tell them, "This is a verbal problem with some writing." - B. JUDGE READS TO TEAMS: (Do not read material in parentheses.) - (1) You have 2 minutes to think and write responses and 5 minutes to respond.
+A. When the team members enter the room, tell them, "This is a verbal problem with some writing."

+B. JUDGE READS TO TEAMS: (Do not read material in parentheses.)

+- (1) You will have 2 minutes to think and 5 minutes to respond.
+You are not allowed to talk to each other.
 You may ask the judges questions; however, time will continue.
-You are allowed to talk to each other during think time. - (2) During think time you are allowed to brainstorm ideas and write them down.
-During response time you are allowed to refer to the list of responses that you created.
-You are not allowed to share your list. - (3) Each of you has 5 cards marked with different scoring values that you will use when you respond.
+Each of you has paper and pencil.
+During think time you are allowed to write down your ideas.
+You are not allowed to share your ideas. - (2) During response time you are allowed to refer to the list of responses that you created.
+You are not allowed to share your lists. - (3) Each of you has 5 cards marked with different scoring values (show a sample card with the two values).
 You will take turns in order.
-Before you give a response, you will place the card you've chosen in the container. - (4) Try to use your best five responses.
-If you believe your response is very creative, you should choose a card with the higher values.
-If you think your response is less creative, you should choose a card with lower values.
-For example, if you use a "4, 8" card, the judge will give you 4 points if your response is common, and 8 points if it is creative.
-Each card is used once. - (5) Speak loudly and clearly.
+Before you give a response, you will hold up the card you've chosen and show it to the judges.
+After responding you will put it in the container. (point to container) Each card may only be used once. - (4) You should use your best five responses.
+If you believe your response is very creative, you should choose a card with a higher value (hold up higher value card).
+If you think your response is less creative, you should choose a card with a lower value (hold up lower value card).
+For example, if you use this card (show 4,8 card) the judge will give you 4 points if your response is common, and 8 points if it is creative. - (5) Speak loudly and clearly.
 Once time begins, it will not be stopped. - (6) You should not repeat a response that has already been given, and you are not allowed to skip your turn.
-If one member of the team is stuck, the team is stuck. - (7) You will be finished when response time ends or when you have used all of your cards. - (8) Imagine that a ship carrying a full treasure chest sank during a storm.
-Your problem is to name different ways to recover the treasure.
-For example, you might say, "I would fish it out with a pole."
+If one member of the team is stuck, the team is stuck. - (7) You will be finished when response time ends or when you have used all of your cards. - (8) A package has been delivered to your house.
+Your problem is to say what you would NOT want to find inside the package.
+For example, you might say, "A snake"; or "Used shoes."

 (After reading the entire problem aloud, repeat the items in boldface.
-Begin by saying, "I repeat.")
+Begin by saying, "I repeat."